-The State of Illinois Department of Financial and Professional Regulation, Division of Banking, Residential Mortgage Board is tasked with the oversight of licensure of residential mortgage industry professionals which includes residential mortgage individuals and companies and mortgage loan originators.
+The State of Illinois Department of Financial and Professional Regulation, Division of Banking, Residential Mortgage Board is tasked with the oversight of licensure of residential mortgage industry professionals which includes, mortgage brokers, mortgage bankers, residential mortgage individuals and companies and mortgage loan originators.

 The Illinois Residential Mortgage License Act of 1987 (RMLA) defines the licensing of residential mortgage loan companies and individuals, and mortgage loan originators.

 Illinois Residential Mortgage Broker License requirements are as follows:

 2. Complete the application through the NMLS system and pay the applicable filing fee, credit report fee, and FBI Criminal Background Check fee.

 3. A credit report is required for each person of control for the business.
 If any credit report contains liens, a bankruptcy, or other negative credit remark, an explanation and/or proof of settlement is required.

 4. FBI Criminal Background Check is required for any person of control (director, officer, partner, agent, employee, or a person having more than 10% ownership, or person that establishes policy or directs affairs).